Shortcut to Body Shortcut to main menu

 2. ② The Mayor shall take follow-up measures after provision of subsidies to invested enterprises by checking on them on a regular basis.

-3. ③ The Mayor shall take appropriate measures to meet the requirements for granting subsidies under Article 31 except for justifiable reasons such as settlement of mortgage or performance guarantee insurance. <Amended on August 1, 2013>
+3. ③ The Mayor shall take appropriate measures to meet the requirements for granting subsidies under Article 31 except for justifiable reasons such as settlement of mortgage or performance guarantee insurance. < Amended on August 1, 2013>

-Article 31 (Cancelation or Refund of Subsidies)
+Article 31 (Cancelation or Retrieval of Subsidies)

-1. ① he Mayor shall cancel, or demand full or partial refund of subsidies from the recipients in accordance with asterisk under any of the following circumstances when; <Amended on January 1, 2009, May 13, 2011, May 15, 2012 and August 1, 2013>
+1. ① The Mayor shall cancel, or demand full or partial retrieval of subsidies from the recipients in accordance with the attached table under any of the following circumstances when. <Amended on January 1, 2009, May 13, 2011, May 15, 2012 and August 1, 2013, November 10, 2023 >

 1. 1.
-An enterprise scales down, (temporarily or permanently)shuts down or moves its office into other cities within five years from the date of subsidy payment application, once the initial operation of the facilities to be subsidized herein kicks off. <Amended on May 3, 2010, May 13, 2011, August 1, 2013, April 1, 2018>
+An enterprise operates a factory for a while, and then scales down, shuts down or moves to other cities within the business commitment period < Amended on May 3, 2010, May 13, 2011, August 1, 2013, April 1, 2018, July 6, 2020 >

 2. 2.
 Receiving subsidies via a false means and methods<Amended on May 15, 2012>

 3. 3.
-An enterprise which applies to the provisions prescribed in Article 18-1-(1) shuts down, sells off, rents or scales business currently operating down within five years.
-In such case, business operation hereof shall be confined to the present state. <This Article Newly Inserted on November 1, 2019>
+An enterprise which belongs to the provisions prescribed in Article 18-1-(1) shuts down, sells off, rents or scales business currently operating down within the business commitment period.
+However, exception shall apply to a relocating company. < Newly established on November 1, 2019.>< Amended on July 6, 2020 >

 7. 7.
-Addendum <November 1, 2019>
+Deleted <November 1, 2019>

 Chapter 5.
 Supplementary Provisions